vieapps/Components.Caching/README.md

 # VIEApps.Components.Caching

-A wrapper library for working with distributed cache
+A wrapper component for working with distributed cache

 - Ready with .NET Core 2.0+/.NET Framework 4.6.1+
 - Supported: Redis & Memcached